top of page

 • The exhaust and inlet must be routed outside the van

-• The exhaust should be somewhere where it will not be sucked back in by the air inlet or through a window!
+• The exhaust outlet should be somewhere where the gas will not be sucked back in by the air inlet or through a window

 • The exhaust needs to vent out from the edge of the van.
 If not vented away from the edge, carbon monoxide could collect under the van and be sucked back in the air intake.

-• The air intake pipe should also slope down (If it rains, the pipe can fill with water and the heater will fault)
+• The air intake pipe should also slope down, as if it rains, the pipe can fill with water and the heater will fault

-• Never trim the air intake / exhaust pipes.
+• Never trim the air intake or exhaust pipes.

 • The exhaust and air intake should be at least 50cm away from each other to prevent recirculation of bad air.